-ABAC 2017 co-chairs are David Toua and Juan Francisco Raffo, with five (5) working group chairs, namely: Sir Rod Eddington, Regional Economic Integration Working Group (REIWG); Richard Cantor, Finance & Economics Working Group (FEWG); Dato Rohana Mahmood, MSME & Entrepreneurship Working Group (MSMEEWG); Ning Gaoning, Sustainable Development Working Group; and Anthony Nightingale, Connectivity Working Group (CWG).
+ABAC 2018 co-chairs are Richard von Appen and Vu Tien Loc, with five (5) working group chairs, namely: Sir Rod Eddington, Regional Economic Integration Working Group (REIWG); Richard Cantor, Finance & Economics Working Group (FEWG); Dato Rohana Mahmood, MSME & Entrepreneurship Working Group (MSMEEWG); Ning Gaoning, Sustainable Development Working Group; and Hung-Tze Jan, Digital & Innovation Working Group (DIWG)

 For further information please contact:

 Mr. Ken Waller, ABAC Executive Director 2018, Tel: +675 7547 8198 or +675 7420 8206

 Mr. Antonio Basilio, Director, ABAC Secretariat, Tel: (63 2) 845 4564, Email: email@example.com